Controllable Grid Interface

 - Grid condition simulation (strong and weak)

-- Reactive power, power factor, and voltage control testing
+- Reactive power, power factor, and voltage control validation

-- Protection system testing (over- and undervoltage and frequency limits)
+- Protection system assessment (over- and undervoltage and frequency limits)

 - Islanding operation

 - 50-Hz evaluations.